 Underneath the customer location map is the Taxation summary table with a breakdown of relevant VAT/GST-related information on a region-by-region basis.

-Here we explain what each heading on the Taxation summary table means:
+Here we explain what the headings on the Taxation summary table mean:

-Other threshold monitor alerts include ‘LOW’ and ‘OK’.
+- Other threshold monitor alerts include 'HIGH', ‘MEDIUM’ and ‘LOW’.

 Some tax jurisdictions do not include sales thresholds in their rules.
 In these cases, ‘N/A’ is used.

 Threshold monitoring can also be turned off, in these cases ‘OFF’ is used.